CreepySasquatch/HDRMods/pages/Guides/Hidden/Ultra-Punk-Test.md

 1. Install the [Wabbajack Installer](https://www.wabbajack.org/).

-1. Grab the most recent Ultra Punk Wabbajack file from the pinned post in the `ultrapunk-testing` channel within the Ultra Plus Discord server.
+1. Grab the most recent Ultrapunk Wabbajack file from the pinned post in the `ultrapunk-testing` channel within the Ultra Plus Discord server.

-1. Double click the Ultra Punk Wabbajack file, this should automatically open up the Wabbajack Installer.
-Alternatively click `Browse Lists`, then at the top right corner click `Install from disk` and pick the Ultra Punk Wabbajack file.
+1. Double click the Ultrapunk Wabbajack file, this should automatically open up the Wabbajack Installer.
+Alternatively click `Browse Lists`, then at the top right corner click `Install from disk` and pick the Ultrapunk Wabbajack file.

 1. For the Installation Location make sure you pick a CLEAN EMPTY folder, preferably outside of any protected Windows folders such as Program Files.
-For this example I made a folder called `Ultra Punk` on my gaming SSD.
+For this example I made a folder called `Ultrapunk` on my gaming SSD.
 - The Downloads Location should autofill to the *Installation Location*\downloads

 1. Click `Install` on the bottom right of the Wabbajack Installer.